xmos/sw_usb_audio/app_usb_aud_skc_su1/README.rst

 Key Features
 ............

-The app_usb_aud_skc_su1 application is designed to run on the SU1 Slice Kit Core Board (XP-SKC-SU1) in conjunction with an Audio Slice (XA-SK_AUDIO).
+The app_usb_aud_skc_su1 application is designed to run on the SU1 Slice Kit Core Board (XP-SKC-SU1) in conjunction with an Audio Slice (XA-SK-AUDIO).
 It uses the XMOS USB Audio framework to implement a USB Audio device with the following key features:

 - USB Audio Class 2.0 Compliant